sydnivraam/SydBot-baseline/README.md

     &scope=user%3Aread%3Achat+user%3Awrite%3Achat
 ```

+This link is also provided in oauthtokenlink.txt in order to easily copy and paste it, but you will need to enter your client ID in the appropriate section.

 The page will not load as a valid page, but you will be able to locate the token within your browser's address bar.

+### Chat Commands
+Different chat command triggers will be housed in chat-triggers.js; this file is mainly for command triggers that respond with a chat message.
+I.e., typing "!commands" in the Twitch chat will cause the bot to respond with a link to the bot's Twitch channel's About section where you can list the bot's command triggers for reference.
+You can add different command triggers and associated chatMessages that will be sent as responses as you see fit.

 ### Playing Audio Files
 Audio files should be placed in the audio/ folder and ideally be .mp3 format.
 Note that you will need to keep track of your audio file's exact names and enter them into the bot.js code accordingly in order to avoid crashes.